noahmlee/lost-cove/content/Notes/Node.js.md

 ---
 ## Node.js

-Node.js is a runtime environment that lets you run JavaScript outside the browser — built on Chrome’s V8 engine.
+Node.js is a runtime environment that lets you run JavaScript outside the browser, built on Chrome’s V8 engine.
 It's what you use when you want to build servers, CLIs, scripts, or pretty much anything backend in JavaScript.

 ---